If you are struggling to get back on track and make things happen, the following might help.

 What it’s Like To Be Free?

-Of course, I do have more “I-time”.
-But somehow it all fills so quickly.
-For instance, I couldn’t motivate to do my morning therapy a few days ago.
-Instead, I took an Epsom Salt bath and sat on the floor naked listening to the grateful dead, reading the essential crazy wisdom for an hour or so.
+Of course, I do have more “I-time.”
+But somehow, it all fills so quickly.
+For instance, I couldn’t motivate myself to do my morning therapy a few days ago.
+So instead, I took an Epsom Salt bath and sat on the floor naked, listening to the grateful dead, reading the essential crazy wisdom for an hour or so.
 I felt amazing afterward.
 And I don’t consider these 2 hours a waste of time.
 On the contrary, I was able to get back on track and complete one of my projects.

 But, there are times when I zone out on Facebook or binge on some science-fiction gig.
-Not to mention, wasting time interacting with people I don’t really care for.
+Not to mention wasting time interacting with people I don’t really care for.
 These are the time-sucking vampires of my life.
-The following list helps me to get back on track, make things happen and remove time-sucking vampires.
+The following list helps me get back on track, make things happen, and remove time-sucking vampires.

 How To Get Back On Track.

 1. What are the things that truly bring you joy?

 To me, life without joy is not worth living.
 I’ve experienced a lot of hardship in my life.
 So, I make sure to incorporate joy into my life.
 And I don’t mean the type of one-time, fleeting joy I get stuffing my face with food, booze, or buying a new pair of something.

 Here I am talking about the inner long-lasting joy.
 Firstly, I keep a log, or some call it morning pages.
 I study my ramblings to really get deep into discerning true joy.
 Secondly, I practice mindfulness.
 Thirdly, I spend time in nature.
 Combining mindfulness, journaling, self-study, and nature allow me to gain insight into things that truly expand me and bring me closer to my true self or bring me joy.

 - Sit on a chair or lie down; place one palm on your chest and the other on your belly, and focus on your breathing with no special technique.
 Just pay attention to your inhalations and exhalations for about 12 breaths.